 Recovery is a bumpy road.
 It can be paved with lapses and relapses, there may be many starts and stops.
 It is very important that all attempts at recovery be supported.
 Individuals should have the

-To learn more about recovery, please review Life in Recovery from Addiction in Canada.
+To learn more about recovery, please review Life in Recoveryf rom Addiction in Canada, a 2017 technical report from the Canadian Centre on Substance Use and Addiction.

 - Canadian Centre on Substance Use and Addiction.
 (2017a).
 Life in recovery from addiction in Canada: Technical report, (p.
 41). https://www.ccsa.ca/sites/default/files/2019-04/CCSA-Life-in-Recovery-from-Addiction-Report-2017-en.pdf ↵